-- 18. Allocating forecast allowable revenue to pricing areas is the first step of our pricing process each year.
-Our forecast allowable revenue is cost-based (i.e., designed to recover our costs) and traditionally, we have allocated asset and operating costs based on network replacement cost estimates. - 19.
-The CPP stimulated interest in this process, from our communities and regulators.
-Following a review commissioned by the Electricity Authority, we intend to refine our allocation methodology.
-We will implement incremental changes each year, starting from this year:
+- 22. Allocating forecast allowable revenue to pricing areas is the first step of the pricing process each year.
+The forecast allowable revenue is cost-based (i.e., designed to recover costs) and traditionally, Aurora Energy have allocated asset and operating costs based on network replacement cost estimates. - 23.
+The CPP stimulated interest in this process, from communities and regulators.
+Following a review commissioned by the Electricity Authority, Aurora Energy refined the allocation methodology for operating costs in RY22.
+Following further consultation with customers Aurora Energy moved to a Regulatory Asset Base (RAB) approach for allocating capital investment-related costs from RY23. - 24.
+Section 3.5 of this document shows how these allocation methodologies are being used to allocate forecast allowable revenue for price-setting.